Who we are

 It would take more than public sector efforts to address these endemic poverty, unemployment, illiteracy, disease, environmental degradation, and destitution.
 Specific and deliberate actions would have to be deployed by communities, non-profit organisations, families, and individuals to generate more credible local data through research efforts, conduct sustained advocacy around the issues, and design and implement targeted interventions.

-Unik Impact Foundation is a grassroots development action platform in the health, education, empowerment, environment, and gender equity domains, including local research and advocacy.
+Unik Impact Foundation is a grassroots development action platform in the health, education, empowerment, environment, and gender equity domains, including local research and advocacy, with operational headquarters in Jigawa State, North-West Nigeria.

 meet our team